music-suite/music-suite/docs/src/User-Guide.md

 (2 >-> 3)
 ```

+TODO examples of transforming points

+### The Transformable class

 The @[Transformable] class represent all things that can be transformed.
-TODO laws
+All instance satisfy the following laws:

+- `transform mempty x = x`, e.g. applying the empty transformation changes nothing.
+- `transform (s <> t) x = transform s (transform t) x`, e.g. applying a composition of transfomrations is equivalent to applying them all in sequence.
+- `transform (s <> negateV s) x = x`, e.g. each transformation has an inverse.

-TODO spans are a group and `transform @X` is a left group action on some transformable type `X`.
-The basic intuition is that they move all the points.
+Formally `transform @a` is a left group action on some transformable type `a`.
+Intuitively, transforming  a value is equivalent to transforming *all the points in the value*.

-Applying the empty transformation changes nothing, and applying a composition of transfomrations is equivalent to applying them all from innermost to outermost (the Transformable laws).

-We have already seen how *augmentation*, *diminishion* and *phasing* can be accomplished with `stretch`, `compress` and `delay`.
-These are in fact all shortcuts for the common type of transformations.
+We have already seen how classical counterpoint and serial operations can be formoulated as transformations.
+For example *augmentation*, *diminishion* and *phasing* can be accomplished with `stretch`, `compress` and `delay`:

 ```music+haskell
 delay 1 (stretch 2 c)